microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 The NSG shape for locking SFYarp down behind an L7 gateway is not migration-specific.
-For the full walkthrough — source-address prefix choice per L7 type, `AzureFrontDoor.Backend` service tag, SFMC's `networkSecurityRules` mechanism vs. direct VMSS NSG edits, SFMC's 1000–3000 priority window, and internal-only patterns — see [README §Network lockdown](../README.md#network-lockdown-nsg-and-service-tags).
+For the full walkthrough — source-address prefix choice per L7 type (including Azure service tags such as `AzureFrontDoor.Backend` when Front Door is the L7), SFMC's `networkSecurityRules` mechanism vs. direct VMSS NSG edits, SFMC's 1000–3000 priority window, and internal-only patterns — see [README §Network lockdown](../README.md#network-lockdown-nsg-and-service-tags).